jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
 <div style="margin-top: -150px; text-align: left;">For these 32-bit numbers the bias B is 127, and the length L is 2^23.
-Given these, it is easy to convert between the floating point number and the integer interpretation.</div>
+Given these, it is easy to convert between a floating point number and its integer interpretation.</div>
 @snapend